emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/standard-mem.md

 - *I*: If the memory has set up <<STANDARD-MEM_BANKS,memory banks>>, it is possible to change the view to different bank.
 Switching in here has no effect on the emulator and on the active bank.
 - *J*: Displays the data of the selected cell in various forms.

 Generally, it is possible to move around the cells using keystrokes (arrows).
-If user presses some other letter/number key, a small text field appears allowing to edit the current value.
-When editing is finished, user can press ENTER key to confirm it, or ESC key to discard the editing.
+If the user presses some other letter/number key, a small text field appears allowing to edit the current value.
+When editing is finished, the user can press ENTER key to confirm it, or ESC key to discard the editing.

 ## Memory settings